Where we are today, and where we’re heading tomorrow.

 Bob Celeste from The Center for Supply Chain Studies (CSCS) will share information/progress about the center’s proof-of-concept pilot program, “DSCSA and blockchain, phase 2.”
 During this webinar, Bob will provide an update for people who aren’t able to be part of the April 30 – May 1 in-person meetings where teams will perform walkthroughs of their work studies.
 This webinar will also be helpful to those who attended that event and want a summary or refresher on what ground was covered and what will likely take place next.

 OPTEL has long believed that incorporating blockchain into its serialization and traceability solutions for its pharma customers will offer them the greatest value.
-Jean Pierre Allard, chief technology officer at OPTEL, will outline the company’s vision and its core development beliefs for blockchain technology; namely, that future blockchain solutions should be industry-specific and vendor-agnostic.
+Steve Gélinas, Director of Strategy and Innovation at OPTEL, will outline the company’s vision and its core development beliefs for blockchain technology; namely, that future blockchain solutions should be industry-specific and vendor-agnostic.
 He will share the company’s overarching compatibility goals that aim to support blockchain efforts industry-wide, as well as provide insights into how OPTEL hopes to offer integration points and expanded services to all blockchains so that one blockchain can be adopted by the entire pharmaceutical industry.

-There will be time for questions and answers following Bob and JP’s presentations.
+There will be time for questions and answers following Bob and Steve’s presentations.

 Bob Celeste, Founder, Center for Supply Chain Studies